dexie/dexie-website/cloud/pricing.md

 ### Production

-This edition is hosted and starts with USD \$10 per month for serving 100 users.
-Additional users: USD $10/month per 100 users.
+This edition is hosted and starts with USD \$12 per month for serving 100 users.
+Additional users: USD $12/month per 100 users.

 <a class='btn btn-success' href='/cloud/purchase/production' role='button'>Get it now &raquo;</a>

 ### On-Premise Software License

-Buy off the software with full source code and **do whatever you want with it** except [competing with us](server-software-license-terms).
+Buy off the software (optionally with full source code and private GIT access) and **do whatever you want with it** except [competing with us](server-software-license-terms).
 Serve millions of users without any additional fee.
 Host it in the cloud of your own choice, or on your own bare metal.
 The server can be published on cloud providers such as Amazon AWS and Microsoft Azure.
 Email support, private git access and software updates in one year included.
 For continous support, the yearly support fee includes continous updates, email support and access to our private git repo.

 <a class='btn btn-primary' href='/cloud/docs/premium-software' role='button'>Read more... &raquo;</a>
 <!-- <a class='btn btn-success' href='/cloud/purchase/software' role='button'>Get it now &raquo;</a> -->